We’ve been working with Pula to build a technical system that supports their work with farmers in Malawi and Zambia.

 At MERL Tech 2017 we presented EvalC3, the evaluation multi-tool we’ve been developing with M&E expert Rick Davies.

 We've created an event registration service and data collection tool.
-This has enabled organisations, in the San Francisco Bay area, to cope with higher numbers of attendees.
-Meaning they can help more people gain access to citizenship advice.
+This has enabled organisations, in the San Francisco Bay area to help more people gain access to citizenship advice.

 EvalC3: a tool to help investigate causes of success and failure in development aid projects.